 The War of Independence against France was but a prelude for a century of extraordinary political, social and economic instability in Spain.
-It was a period in which Catalonia was to undergo profound changes and challenge the political authority of Castile, as we shall see.
+It was a period in which Catalonia was to undergo profound changes and challenge the political authority of Castile.
+See Catalonia: 19th-Century Politics.

 Balcells, Albert Catalan Nationalism London 1996